 You will also recall from Units 10 and 11 that data validation and quality control helps to ensure that only adequately accurate and reliable data are collected and stored by an organization or information system.
 However, the danger often is that people responsible for data quality control might not enforce the control always.
 This usual consequence is that inaccurate data get mixed up with accurate data, thereby reducing the reliability and value of all the data.
-Bad data among good data creates mistrust of the good data because one might not know which is good and which is bad.
+Bad data among good data creates mistrust of the good data because might know is one not which is good and which bad.